tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 No magic.

-## 6. Execution Cycle & State Machine
+## 6. Execution Cycle & State Machine (Expanded)

 The execution cycle is the backbone of YieldLoop.

-Every action in the system is gated by cycle state.
-No component is allowed to operate outside the current state.
-This is intentional and non-negotiable.
+Every action in the system is gated by explicit cycle state.
+No component is permitted to operate outside the active state, and no outcome is recognized unless it occurs within a completed cycle.

+This structure is intentional and non-negotiable.

 ---

+### 6.1 Cycle Definition

+A **cycle** is a fixed, discrete execution window during which user-authorized strategy modules may operate inside a user’s vault.

+Each cycle has:
+- A defined start time
+- A defined end time
+- Immutable parameters once execution begins
+- A single, final settlement event

+Cycles do not overlap.
+Cycles do not roll forward.
+Cycles do not partially settle.

+If a cycle does not complete, it does not produce results.

+---

+### 6.2 Canonical Cycle Duration

+By default, YieldLoop operates on **fixed calendar cycles** (e.g., one month).

+Key properties:
+- Cycle duration is disclosed prior to authorization
+- Duration is fixed for the life of the cycle
+- Duration changes (if allowed by governance) apply **prospectively only**
+- Different users may participate in different cycles, but each vault participates in only one active cycle at a time

+There are no discretionary extensions, early terminations, or priority exits.

+---

+### 6.3 Deposit Timing vs Execution Timing

+Deposits and execution are deliberately decoupled.

+Rules:
+- Users may deposit assets into their vault at any time
+- Deposits made while no cycle is active remain idle
+- Deposits made during an active cycle **do not participate** in that cycle
+- Mid-cycle deposits are queued automatically for the next cycle

+No funds enter execution unless explicitly authorized at the start of a cycle.

+This prevents partial exposure, accounting ambiguity, and mid-cycle manipulation.

+---

-### 6.1 Cycle States
+### 6.4 Cycle States (Authoritative)

-Each vault progresses through the following states, in order:
+Each vault progresses through the following states, in strict order:

 1. **Inactive**
 2. **Configured**
 3. **Active**
 4. **Settlement**
 5. **Post-Cycle**

 States cannot be skipped, reordered, or partially entered.

 ---

-### 6.2 Inactive State
+### 6.5 Inactive State

-This is the default state.
+Default vault state.

 Characteristics:
-- No execution allowed
+- No execution permitted
 - Vault fully accessible to the user
-- Assets may be deposited or withdrawn
+- Deposits and withdrawals allowed
-- No parameters are locked
+- No parameters locked

-Transitions:
+Transition:
-- Inactive → Configured (user sets parameters)
+- Inactive → Configured (user begins setup)

 ---

-### 6.3 Configured State
+### 6.6 Configured State

-The user has defined cycle parameters but has not started execution.
+The user has defined execution parameters but execution has not yet begun.

-Locked in this state:
+Locked once authorized:
 - Strategy selection
 - Allocation limits
 - Slippage limits
+- Execution frequency
 - Post-cycle handling preferences

 Still allowed:
 - Parameter edits
-- Cancel configuration
+- Cancellation
 - Return to Inactive

 Not allowed:
 - Execution
-- Parameter changes once cycle starts
+- Mid-cycle authorization changes

 Transitions:
-- Configured → Active (user authorizes cycle)
+- Configured → Active (user authorizes execution)
 - Configured → Inactive (user cancels)

 ---

-### 6.4 Active State
+### 6.7 Active State (Execution)

 Execution is live.

 Characteristics:
-- Strategy bots may operate
+- Strategy modules may operate
-- Vault is locked against withdrawals
+- Vault withdrawals are disabled
 - Parameters are immutable
-- System enforces all limits
+- Execution boundaries are strictly enforced

 Rules:
-- Bots may only act within authorization
+- Strategies may act only within explicit authorization
-- If a bot fails, it halts
+- If a strategy fails, it halts
-- Other bots may continue if authorized
+- Other authorized strategies may continue independently
-- No human or admin intervention
+- No human or administrative intervention is permitted

 Not allowed:
 - Withdrawals
 - Parameter changes
 - Strategy substitution

-Transitions:
+- Emergency “fixes”

+Transition:
-- Active → Settlement (time expires or execution halts)
+- Active → Settlement (cycle end or execution halt)

 ---

-### 6.5 Settlement State
+### 6.8 Settlement State

 Execution has ended.
 Accounting begins.

 Characteristics:
-- No execution allowed
+- No execution permitted
 - Vault remains locked
-- Settlement engine runs exactly once
+- Settlement logic runs exactly once

-Actions:
+Settlement actions:
 - Snapshot starting and ending balances
-- Calculate gas and protocol costs
+- Deduct gas and protocol costs
-- Determine profit or loss
+- Determine profit or non-profit outcome
-- Apply platform fee (if profit exists)
+- Apply platform fees (if applicable)
-- Mint LOOP (if profit exists)
+- Authorize LOOP minting (if applicable)

-Settlement is atomic.
+Settlement is:
+- Atomic
+- Deterministic
+- Final

 If settlement fails, the cycle does not advance.

-Transitions:
+Transition:
-- Settlement → Post-Cycle (successful settlement)
+- Settlement → Post-Cycle (successful completion)

 ---

-### 6.6 Post-Cycle State
+### 6.9 Post-Cycle State

 The cycle is complete.

 Characteristics:
 - Vault unlocks
-- Results are final
+- Results are final and immutable
-- LOOP balances are visible
-- User regains control
+- User regains full control

 Allowed actions:
-- Withdraw assets
+- Withdraw assets (partial or full)
+- Withdraw LOOP (if minted)
-- Redeem LOOP
+- Compound LOOP (if selected)
-- Reconfigure next cycle
+- Configure a new cycle
-- Reauthorize execution
 - Remain idle

 Not allowed:
-- Modifying past results
+- Modifying settled results
-- Reopening a settled cycle
+- Reopening or replaying a completed cycle

 Transitions:
 - Post-Cycle → Configured (new cycle)